eksctl-io/eksctl/docs/current-001-node_bootstrap.md

 Summary:
 - all configuration files along with [the bootstrap script](https://github.com/weaveworks/eksctl/blob/70041a226bb8ef5c51a229d587235551a2410eda/pkg/nodebootstrap/assets/bootstrap.al2.sh) are passed to the node as cloud-init config
 - all configuration files are written to `/etc/eksctl` directory
-- only the remote API that is use is the EC2 metadata service, required to obtain instance ID, type and IP address
+- the only remote API that's used is the EC2 metadata service, required to obtain instance ID, type and IP address
 - the behavior is fully determined by:
-    - `ClusterConfig` set in configuration file file
+    - `ClusterConfig` set in configuration file
     - version of `eksctl`
 - single mode of execution